brenovantricht/ADS-Portfolio/README.md

 ## Reflection and evaluation

 ### Reflection on own contribution to the project.
-Situation:

-The Smart Teddy Project was the first data science project I participated in.
-I have positive memories of the project group I participated in.
-From day 1 we started of the project by exchanging socials and discussing ways to keep track of the project.
-Since my major is public administration (Bestuurskunde/Overheidsmanagement) I was a bit worried about my contribution to the project.
-I had moments at the beginning of the minor where I questioned myself if I am capable of completing this minor.
-But by staying motivated, asking questions and the will to learn I have managed to make contributions to the project.

-Task:

-One of the challenging contribution I had was to classify and evaluate positive and negative emotions for the machine learning models and CNN model we had made.
-I had to preprocess the emotions through speech audio from the datasets in to a positive and negative classification.
-Then I had to run it with the machine learning models we had made.
-After the runs I had to evaluate the results of the positive and negative classification.
-The contributions I had made were in the beginning more towards the research part of the project.
-But when I got familiar with programming I have made some contributions towards the technical part of the project.

-Action:

-By asking questions at the daily stand-ups and sharing my screen with the project members to ask for help.
-Websites like StackOverflow and TowardsDataScience were also helpful to gain information about the contributions I worked on.

-Result:

-I am happy with the results we accomplished.
-The group as whole were helpful towards each other.
-If someone was having a hard time with the contribution he was working on, a project member jumped in to help.
-At the end of the day the challenging contribution I faced had come to a success.

-Reflection:

-The lesson I have learned was to always be open about the progress you made.
-Four project members are studying software engineer and got much more experience than I do in the field of computer sciences.
-Since I am aware that my programming skills are not so well-polished as the four project members I had to ask for help at some moments when things aren’t going that well.
-But when I shared my screen and was looking with a project member together I got some helpful feedback to get the job done.
-Openness about the work you are doing was the key factor to made your contribution to the project a success.

 ### Reflection on own learning objectives.
-Situation:

-There was a reason why me, a public administration student had chosen this minor.
-I wanted to dive in the world of data science so I can implement the tools and methods that i am going to learn in my future career at the public sector.
-I have set up some learning objectives in the minor.
-These learning objectives I wanted to be able to do at the end of the minor.

-Task:

-The learning objectives what I wanted to learn are the following:
-1. I want to learn the basics of python
-2. I want to learn how to implement a working machine learning model on a dataset
-3. I want to increase my research capabilities by learning more about visualization
-4. I want to learn how to implement a working neural network on a dataset

-Action:

-To reach the learning objectives I have set myself I did the following:

-As a public administration student I didn’t know any programming languages.
-I was determined at the start of the minor to learn myself the basics of python since it was the programming language the minor was using.
-I learned about machine learning models at DataCamp and the lectures from Jeroen Vuurens.
-I wanted to increase my research capabilities by learning more about data visualization.
-The workshops of Tony Andrioli were helpful in that matter.
-The do’s and don’t of data visualization were helpful.
-To implement a working neural network I have followed the lectures of Jeroen Vuurens.

-Result:

-I have given whatever it takes to fulfill my learning objectives and with success.
-The learning objectives I have set have all been addressed in the minor.
-For learning the basics of python I have achieved 100% completion of the courses from DataCamp.
-For implementing machine learning models on datasets I have trained various machine learning models such as a SVM,  a linear regression model and a decisiontreeclassifier on various dataset from sklearn and Kaggle.
-I have learned about the python package Matplotlib.pyplot to create visualizations from data.
-Matplotlib.pyplot is something I am taking with me for the rest of my study career and future career.
-I have implemented a feed forward neural network and a convolutional network on the MNIST dataset.

-Reflection:

-I am satisfied with the results I have achieved in such short notice.
-I came to this minor with zero knowledge about python, machine learning models, neural networks and data visualization techniques.
-During this minor I have given whatever it takes to achieve my learning objectives and with success.

 ### Evaluation on the group project as a whole.
-Situation:

-Task:

-Action:

-Result:

-Reflection:

 ## Research Project